 Golden Gai is Shinjuku’s well known street of super tiny bars.
 To be honest though, they look more like household kitchens.
 Most of the bars cost 1,000 yen to even walk through the door, not to mention the 500 yen or higher drink prices.
 So naturally, we didn’t actually go into any of the bars.The street itself was fairly disappointing, especially after all the rave reviews we read about the place.
 But I guess if you’ve got some money to blow, the experience itself would be pretty cool.
 Instead, we bought cheap booze from convenience stores and wandered the streets of Shinjuku’s Red Light District.

-It was bound to happen – horrid weather.
-Our last few days in Japan was spent with almost 48 hours of non stop rain.
-Of course this was highly inconvenient a bit disappointing, but we didn’t want to waste the rest of our time in Japan.
-So despite the constant rain, we headed out to explore more of Shinjuku!
+After 10 days of almost perfect Tokyo weather, horrible weather decided to rear its ugly head.
+Our last few days in Japan was spend with almost 48 hours of non-stop rain.
+Of course this was very disappointing and rather inconvenient, but we tried not to let it ruin the rest of our time in Japan.
+So, despite constant rain, we headed out to explore more of Shinjuku!

 If you’re at the end of your time in Tokyo, I suggest simply exploring.
 Whether that’s shopping, wandering the streets or visiting some shrines, take a day to relax and appreciate the wonder that Tokyo has to offer.
 There’s no denying that Tokyo is the busiest city in the world, but it doesn’t have to feel like that the whole time!